flyck/shaft-stack-experiment/README.md

 # SHAFT

 The SHAFT stack allows you to create an app, defining only the database schema and the html forms.
+Creating an api layer and managing the frontend is completely dropped, while you still get a graphQL api for free, which can be embedded in third party tools for operations.

 - [Backend]:
   - Sqlite db